slavanga/baseguide/README.md

 @import 'main';
 ```

-Include the generated CSS file after the rest of your styles.
+Include the generated CSS file after the rest of your styles to serve a fixed width layout to legacy browsers.
 ```html
 <!--[if lt IE 9]><link rel="stylesheet" href="css/oldie.css"><![endif]-->
 ```